princeyadav0136/DevTinder/revise.md

 - Add timestamps to the user schema
 - Add API level validation on Patch Request and signup post API
 - Add API validation for each field
+- Install Validator
+- Explore Validator Library Function and use validator for email, password, url